Market Recap: July 2, 2026, The Day in Numbers

-Holiday-eve rotation: positive breadth under a falling Nasdaq, memory-rout day two, a double-loaded Thursday expiry, and the split that faked a crash.
+Holiday-eve rotation: green breadth under a falling Nasdaq, tech last of the eleven sector funds, memory-rout day two, and the split that faked a crash.

-Thursday, July 2, 2026 — the last session before the Independence Day closure — was a rotation day wearing a selloff's headline.
-QQQ printed -1.71% while DIA rose 1.04%, and breadth was POSITIVE: 3397 liquid names rose against 2758 — 54.6% of the tape green on a day the growth index dropped.
-The selling was concentrated, not broad, and most of it ran through the same memory complex that broke the day before.
-Every number below is read from a stored query — expand any panel for the exact SQL.
+Thursday, July 2, 2026, the last session before the Independence Day closure, was a rotation day wearing a selloff's headline.
+QQQ printed -1.71% while DIA rose 1.04%, and breadth was POSITIVE: 3398 liquid names rose against 2758, 54.6% of the tape green while the growth index fell.
+Eight of eleven sector funds closed higher; the selling sat in tech and the memory complex that broke the day before.

 The scoreboard